, Australia

 New electric vehicle purchases in Australia more than doubled to over 98,000 units in 2023, bringing the total EVs on the road to about 180,000, according to an Electric Vehicle Council report.

-The growth is supported by favourable government policies and industry efforts to lower costs, increase model availability, and expand the nation’s charging infrastructure.
+The growth is supported by favorable government policies and industry efforts to lower costs, increase model availability, and expand the nation's charging infrastructure.

 In 2022, the government exempted EVs from fringe benefits tax when bought through salary sacrifice arrangements or via company fleets.
 The policy encourages fleet purchases, with the expectation that these cars will enter the second-hand market in the coming years, making EVs more accessible to more Australians.